 Limbang Park, Choa Chu Kang Street 51

 This is home to one of the tallest slides in a public playground.
-Make the climb to the top of this this tall orange citadel and slide down its purple tube slides.
+Make the climb to the top of this tall orange citadel and slide down its purple tube slides.
 Other spots to explore in the park include a swaying suspension bridge and zodiac animal statues.